pitt-miskov-zivanov-lab/BioRECIPE/docs/bio_interactions.rst

 Biological Interactions
 ######################################

-The BioRECIPE format includes several groups of attributes:
+The BioRECIPE representation of an interaction contains a list of required or optional attributes.
+Each attribute belongs to one of the following groups:

 - node attributes
 - edge attributes